nucleoType98/Crypto-Viper/README.md

 ## Dependencies
 * Dependencies include Crypto++ and standard C++ libraries.

+> If you don't have crypto++ installed on your system, assuming you are on debian, ubuntu etc... run the following command within a console to install crypto++ so you can use it...

+$ sudo apt install libcrypto++-dev

 ## Memory Safety
 * Tested for memory safety using g++ address-sanitizer flag, with no reported memory leaks.